 - Medicare Advantage Disenrollment Period: For a few weeks at the beginning of each year, you can drop your Medicare Part C plan and resume coverage from Medicare Part A and Part B. You can also join a Part D plan if you need to.

 Once you have completed your enrollment in a Medicare Part C plan in Washington State, the insurance company should mail or email you a new enrollment card.
 You will typically use this new card instead of the card you got when you joined Medicare Part A and Part B.

 Popular Types of Medicare Advantage Plans in Washington State

 You should understand that you have a variety of Medicare Advantage plans Washington State to choose from.
 It’s important to compare them to find the ones that will work best for you.
 To get started, you can read this brief summary of the most common kinds of Medicare Part C choices in Washington State:

-- Preferred Provider Organization PPO plans: About 14 percent of enrollment goes to Medicare Advantage PPOs in Washington.
+About 14 percent of enrollment goes to Medicare Advantage PPOs in Washington State.
 These may cost somewhat more, but they will offer more flexibility to choose an out-of-network hospital or doctor.

 Enrollment Statistics for Medicare Advantage Plans in Washington State

 These enrollment statistics are for Washington State Medicare Advantage plans:

 - Most common Medicare Advantage plan in Washington State: HMO